randust/tp/docs/DeveloperGuide.md

 - Responsible for loading and saving expense and budget data.
 - Interacts with the file system for persistence.

+[Budget]
+- Store budget limit information.
+- Provide warnings to user if their expenses have exceeded a certain limit.

 [Util]
 - Provides shared utility functions like input validation and date handling.
 - Used across multiple modules for consistency and reuse.